Hybrid Caravans Australia

 EzyTrail Hybrid Caravan – Parkes 15 MK2

-There are four models in the Parkes range of hybrid caravans by EzyTrail.
+There are five models in the Parkes range of hybrid caravans by EzyTrail.
 The Parkes 15 MK2 is a large caravan with room for the whole family.

 Travel length: 6.49m